Zombibi

-Zombibi (also released as Zombie Kill!) is a 2012 Dutch splatter comedy film directed by Martijn Smits and Erwin van den Eshof, written by Tijs van Marle, and starring Yahya Gaier, Gigi Ravelli, Mimoun Ouled Radi, Sergio Hasselbaink, Uriah Arnhem, and Noel Deelen as survivors of a zombie attack in Amsterdam-West.
+Zombibi (also released as Kill Zombie!) is a 2012 Dutch splatter comedy film directed by Martijn Smits and Erwin van den Eshof, written by Tijs van Marle, and starring Yahya Gaier, Gigi Ravelli, Mimoun Ouled Radi, Sergio Hasselbaink, Uriah Arnhem, and Noel Deelen as survivors of a zombie attack in Amsterdam-West.

 Plot

-Aziz works in an Amsterdam office building.
-He dislikes his job and his boss, but he has just begun dating his dream girl, Tess.
-Jealous of his success with Tess, his boss uses the constant phone calls by Aziz's brother Mo as an excuse to fire him.
-Annoyed but having nowhere else to go, Aziz joins Mo at the pool party to which Mo has invited him, only to become an unwilling participant in a fight instigated by Mo's carelessness.
-Mo and Aziz end up jailed with Jeffrey and Nolan, incompetent bouncers at the party, and Joris, a thief.
-All but Aziz hit on Kim, a tough cop, and she tasers both Mo and Jeffrey after they talk back to her.
-Later, alarms go off and the building loses power.
-Mo initially dismisses this as theatrics intended to scare them, but when the doors to their cells open, the group discovers the police station in ruins.
-Curious, they leave the station, and zombies attack them; Kim saves them, and they return to the station.
+Aziz works in an office building in Amsterdam and is unhappy with both his job and his boss.
+He has recently started dating his dream girl, Tess.
+His boss, envious of Aziz's relationship with Tess, uses the frequent calls from Aziz's brother Mo as a pretext to fire him.
+With nowhere else to go, Aziz reluctantly joins Mo at a pool party.
+There, Mo's carelessness leads to a fight, resulting in Aziz, Mo, Jeffrey, Nolan (incompetent bouncers), and Joris (a thief) being jailed.
+Except for Aziz, they all hit on Kim, a tough cop, who then tasers Mo and Jeffrey after they talk back to her.
+Later, alarms sound, and the building loses power.
+Mo initially dismisses this as a scare tactic, but when their cell doors open, they find the police station in ruins.
+They leave out of curiosity and are attacked by zombies; Kim saves them, and they return to the station.

 Television broadcasts reveal that a Russian space probe, contaminated with a green slime, has caused the residents of Amsterdam-West to turn into zombies.
 Aziz becomes worried when he sees that the probe crashed into his office building, and when he receives a call for help from Tess, he insists that they go there to rescue her.
 The others refuse and instead suggest that they go to a designated shelter.
 After they loot a sporting goods store for equipment, Aziz sets off on his own to rescue Tess, and Kim reluctantly accompanies him, equally impressed and annoyed with his dedication to Tess.
 They do not get far before they are swamped by zombies, and they rejoin the rest of the group, who have accidentally killed Ben Saunders.
 The group retreats to a chop shop, where the mechanics demonstrate that the green slime is an energy source.
 When the mechanics turn into zombies, the group splits up: Aziz and Kim set off to rescue Tess, and Joris convinces the others to rob a bank.